Is My Quote Fair?

-How much should a roofing job cost in Arizona?
-Homeowners in Arizona (AZ) often overpay by around 15% on roofing work, especially when they only collect a single quote.
-Typical roofingprojects run $5,000–$15,000 nationally — but Arizona regional rates, permit costs, and labor availability can push that meaningfully higher.
-Paste your contractor quote and your Arizona zip code below for a line-by-line fairness check against local market rates.
+How much does a roofing job typically cost in Arizona?
+Homeowners in Arizona (AZ) who only collect a single quote may pay around 15% above typical regional pricing on roofing work.
+Typical roofingprojects run $5,000–$15,000 nationally — but Arizona regional rates, permit costs, and labor availability can shift that meaningfully.
+Paste your contractor quote and your Arizona zip code below for a plain-English line-by-line comparison against typical regional pricing.
+Informational only — not a substitute for getting quotes from at least one other licensed local contractor.

 Typical cost for roofing in Arizona